Constrained Performance Boosting Control for Nonlinear Systems: Introduction

 \section{Introduction}

-The increasing demand for high-performing controllers calls for the design of control architectures that push system performance to its limit while still ensuring closed-loop stability~\citep{Wang2023}.
-At the same time, due to the operational limits of systems (e.g., actuator saturation) and the ever-increasing use of control in safety-critical applications~\citep{Xiao2024}, it is equally important for these architectures to guarantee constraint satisfaction.
-These challenges are further heightened by the growing complexity of the systems to be controlled, which, in turn, demands an increase in the flexibility of the control architectures.
-Within this challenging landscape, the approach proposed in \cite{furieri2024learning} introduces a strategy to design state-feedback policies boosting the performance of an $\ell_p$-stable (or $\ell_p$-pre-stabilized) nonlinear system, and parametrized by specific classes of stable, deep Neural Networks (NNs).
-This Performance Boosting (PB) approach relies on solving an unconstrained Nonlinear Optimal Control (NOC) problem, characterized by a loss that quantifies the boosting goal.
-However, while allowing for improving performance and achieving closed-loop stability by design, this approach is not explicitly conceived to handle input and state constraints, resorting to loss augmentations \cite[Section VI.B]{furieri2024learning} to promote (yet not guarantee) constraint violations throughout learning, e.g., via penalties induced by Control Barrier Functions (CBFs) \citep{ames2019control}.
+The increasing demand for high-performing controllers calls for the design of control architectures that improve system performance while still ensuring closed-loop stability~\citep{Wang2023}.
+At the same time, operational limits and safety-critical applications require these architectures to prioritize constraint satisfaction~\citep{Xiao2024}.
+These challenges are further heightened by the growing complexity of modern dynamical systems, which calls for increasingly flexible control architectures.
+In this context, Neural-Network (NN) controllers have shown impressive empirical performance on complex control tasks, owing to their ability to approximate rich and highly nonlinear feedback policies~\citep{kaufmann2023champion,lee2020learning}.
+Yet, such flexibility typically comes at the cost of limited formal guarantees on the resulting closed-loop behavior.
+Within this challenging landscape, recent works have proposed neural parameterizations that characterize all and only the stability-preserving controllers for stable or pre-stabilized nonlinear systems~\citep{furieri2024learning,galimberti2025parametrizations} based on Internal Model Control (IMC)~\citep{garcia1982internal,economou1986internal} and nonlinear Youla parameterizations~\citep{fujimoto2000characterization,paice2002class}.
+Such parameterizations have been used for Performance Boosting (PB) (see~\cite{furieri2024learning,galimberti2025parametrizations}), yielding strategies that enable a clean separation between stability, enforced by construction through the controller architecture, and performance, which is optimized over the trainable parameters.
+These approaches amount to solving \emph{offline} an unconstrained Nonlinear Optimal Control (NOC) problem over the controller parameters, with a loss that quantifies the desired boosting objective.
+However, although this formulation improves performance while preserving \emph{closed-loop stability by design}, it is not explicitly tailored to enforce state and input constraints.
+In practice, constraints can only be promoted through loss augmentations \cite[Section VI.B]{furieri2024learning}, e.g., via ad hoc barrier-inspired penalty terms, rather than handled through a systematic mechanism.